SystemSpace/Compendium/compendium.rst

 Do you have a boss?
   TSUKI is only a collaboration, it doesn't have a true hierarchy.

-Is there a Tsukirep fanclub in LFE?
+Is there a TsukiRep fanclub in LFE?
   There is, kinda.
 There's the "opposite" of hyakanghen, who love the project, humans, and me.
 They're called Nanekyan.

 Are the Nanekyan cute catgirls?